 What is the main difference between Goldcast and ON24?

-Goldcast is a video content platform that turns webinars into multi-channel content (clips, blogs, social posts, emails) through its Content Lab and Agentic Video Editor.
+Goldcast is an AI video content platform that turns webinars into multi-channel content (clips, blogs, social posts, emails) through its Content Lab and Agentic Video Editor.
 ON24 is an enterprise engagement platform that captures first-party behavioral data from webinar attendees and routes it into CRM and marketing automation systems for pipeline attribution.
 Both are now owned by Cvent.

 Are Goldcast and ON24 merging under Cvent?